wazuh/wazuh-documentation/source/gcp/supported-services/access_logs.rst

 Setting up log delivery to a Google Cloud Storage bucket
 --------------------------------------------------------

-The log delivery for any bucket must be set up manually using the gsutil tool, the XML API or the JSON API.
-Follow its `official documentation <https://cloud.google.com/storage/docs/access-logs#delivery>`__ for the most up-to-date instructions on how to enable this feature.
+The log delivery for any bucket must be set up manually using the gsutil tool, the XML API, or the JSON API.
+Follow the `Google Cloud Storage <https://cloud.google.com/storage/docs/access-logs#delivery>`__  documentation for the most up-to-date instructions on how to enable this feature.

 Example of configuration